SamuelT13/Disk_Scheduling_Project/README.md

 # Disk_Scheduling_Project
-HTML code for an Disk Scheduling simulator using a RAID configuration
+HTML code for a Disk Scheduling simulator using a RAID configuration